CSC211-URI/CSC211-URI.github.io/readme.md

 ## CSC 212 Self-Assessment

-This CSC 212 Self-Assessment, you are welcome to submit programs in Python, Java, or C++ that solve any of the below programming challanges.
+For this CSC 212 Self-Assessment, you are welcome to submit solutions in Python, Java, or C++ that solve any of the below programming challanges.

 ### Format details